tronkko/dirent/README.md

 ```

 where ``d:\dirent`` is the root directory of the Dirent package (containing
-this README.md and LICENSE file).
+this README.md file).
+If wish to omit example programs from the
+build, then append the option ``-DDIRENT_BUILD_TESTS=OFF`` to the CMake
+command line.

-Once CMake is finished, open Visual Studio, load the generated dirent.sln file
+Once CMake is finished, open Visual Studio, load the generated ``dirent.sln``
-from the build directory and build the solution.
-Once the build completes, run
+file from the build directory and build the whole solution.
+Once the build
-the example programs from the command prompt as
+completes, run the example programs ls, find, updatedb and locate from the
+command prompt as

 ```
 cd Debug